DDataAly/btc_best_price_pipeline_airflow/README.md

 - Saves each order book snapshot and best deal data locally
 - Calculates the **total cost** for the entire order after execution

-> 🧠 I'm currently working on a follow-up project using **WebSocket streaming** to maintain a live local order book for real-time pricing.You can check it out [here](https://github.com/DDataAly/local_order_book).
+> 🧠 I'm currently working on a follow-up project using **WebSocket streaming** to maintain a live local order book for real-time pricing.
+You can check it out [here](https://github.com/DDataAly/local_order_book).

 ## ▶️ Usage Instructions